ThingsIXFoundation/docs/docs/getting-started/for-gateway-owners/2_forwarder.md

 $ go build -ldflags="-s -w"
 ```

+This guide assumes the use of the docker image.

 ## Configuration
-The forwarder offers an `--net` flag that can be used to start the forwarder
-with default settings for given environment.
-Supported environment are `dev`,
+The forwarder comes with build in configuration for all environments.
+The
+defaults are in most cases sufficient.
+But it is possible to create custom
+configuration if needed.
+You can configure which network the forwarder needs to
+connect to with the `--net` option.
+By default this is `main` for mainnet, other
-`test`, `main` or `""` in case you don't want to use a default configuration and
+values are `dev`, `test` or `""` if you don't want any defaults and configure
-configure everything through explicit configuration.
-If you don't require custom
-configuration using the `--net <network>` is the most convenient method.
+everything yourself.

 The source repository contains an example configuration that describes all
 options and can be found [here](https://github.com/ThingsIXFoundation/packet-handling/blob/main/cmd/forwarder/example-config.yaml).
-Most should be self explanatory but the
+Most should be self explanatory but the `Gateways` section require additional
-`Gateways` section require additional explanation.
+explanation.

 ### Gateway store
 The forwarder uses a gateway store that serves several purposes: